SAVE ENERGY - HOW DOES IT WORK?

 The U-value, which describes the theoretical instantaneous or steady-state condition, is completely impractical and can only be simulated in a climate chamber in the laboratory.
 Wind, humidity, and solar radiation in and on building shell construction are significantly involved in heating energy consumption.

 The solution is

 The prerequisite for heating cost-saving alternatives is to create dry and therefore heatable building components.
-Contrary to conventional heating systems, in which warm air is generated in living spaces, the temperatures of the surfaces inside the outer walls are to be raised by our problem solvers.
+Contrary to conventional heating systems, in which warm air is generated in living spaces, the temperatures of the surfaces inside the outer walls have to be raised by our problem solvers.

-Wherever there are people, animals and plants, wherever climatic conditions determine our lives, it is transient and dynamic conditions that lead to heat loss in buildings.
+Wherever there are people, animals, and plants, wherever climatic conditions determine our lives, it is transient and dynamic conditions that lead to heat loss in buildings.
 The simplest objective must be: